kenglxn/QueryByExample/README.md

     .by(new Pojo("foo"))
     .use(Matching.END);

-// override the Junction for multiple fields (defaults to AND) List<Entity> resultList =
+// override the Junction for multiple fields (defaults to UNION) List<Entity> resultList =
     QBE.using(entityManager)
         .query(Entity.class)